EmaLica/NeonRunner/README.md

 ## Controls

-- Arrow keys for movement.
+- WASD keys for movement.
 - Spacebar for jumping.
-- "X" for shooting (if your character is equipped with a weapon).
+- Left mouse button for shooting (if your character is equipped with a weapon).

 ## Contributing